 - Cut red fabric into oval shapes a little larger than the center of the almond spaces.

 - Cover the center of the almond shape with red fabric, tucking the edges into the cuts in the foam.
-You may glue down the fabric if you wish but make sure that the glue doesn’t seep through the fabric.

 - Then cover the squares and finally the small triangles at the end of the almond shapes with the patterned fabric.